 Permits for businesses

-Please contact the Governor's Office for Regulatory Innovation & Assistance or your city or county planning department for the most up-to-date information.
+Please contact the Governor's Office for Regulatory Innovation & Assistance (ORIOA) for permitting information, including the Joint Aquatic Resources Permit Application (JARPA).
+You can also contact your city or county planning department for the most up-to-date information.

 The Shellfish Interagency Permitting team also provides guidance about the state and local permitting process.